 Major legislation was introduced during 2016 where all dogs had to be microchipped including puppies by the week of 8 weeks old in the UK.

-With more than a million rabbit pet owners, rabbits, as well as cats, and other small pets, have been microchipped by owners voluntarily since 2016.
+More than a million rabbits, as well as cats, and other small pets, have also been microchipped by owners voluntarily since 2016.

 The owners details are kept by a number of government recognised private agencies, primarily to try and help reduce the horrendous increase in pet theft experienced in the UK.